robertstass/ViewSelect/README.txt

 To use, draw one or more circles on the plot.
 If you click "New group" you can then draw more circles that are ultimately saved into separate files.
 Use this to select different views.
 If two groups overlap each other, the overlapping particles default to lower numbered groups.
 A separate file is saved which contains the remaining unselected particles.
 Click finish to save the output.

 If you click finish without any selections, an image of the plot is saved.
+This is an easy way to make cryosparc style viewing direction distribution plots from relion star files.

 Re-import .csg files into cryosparc with the Import Result Group job.